-This guide has been brewing for years but I’ve finally finished it after our recent visit (on which we were accompanied by my mum and dad!).
-It’s been hard to write because Kirkcudbright is (along with Kirkby Lonsdale) my favourite and most important childhood holiday destination.
+This guide has been hard for me to write because Kirkcudbright is (along with Kirkby Lonsdale) my favourite and most important childhood holiday destination.
 Even now I’m in my 30s and don’t go as often, I still feel like I know it really well, and that just increases the pressure to do it justice on the old bloggery.

 An introduction to Kirkcudbright